Information

 Ensuring employee safety when using equipment

-All businesses must make sure their equipment is used to meet health and safety requirements.
+All businesses must make sure all equipment meets health and safety requirements.
 This reduces the risk of accidents or damage to health.
 Under health and safety law, employers have a duty to minimise risks to employees.

-Business Gateway has a guide that explains how to assess and reduce the risks of using workplace equipment.
+Find out how to assess and reduce the risks of using workplace equipment on Business Gateway.

 Safely handling and transporting substances